Are you looking to do the 3 2 1 method for fall off the bone ribs?

 - 1 Hour of Smoking Sauced Up

-For this first step, we’ll need to peel off the underside of the rack of ribs’ membrane.
+For this first step, we’ll need to peel off the underside (or bone side) of the rack of ribs’ membrane.

-Then, we rub the seasoning or sauce onto our ribs.
+Then, we use rib rub or BBQ sauce on our baby back ribs.

 We should wait for at least an hour so that the flavor has time to penetrate into the meat before smoking.